-Troparion of the holy icon, in Tone IV:
+Troparion, in Tone IV:

 Having acquired thee as an unassailable rampart and a fount of miracles, we, thy servants, set at naught armies of adversaries, O most pure Theotokos.
 Wherefore, do we entreat thee: Grant peace to our native land and great mercy to our souls!